aweijnitz/expressive-circuits-lfo-mkI/README.md

 # Digital Voltage Controlled Low Frequency Oscillator (VCLFO)

-This repository contains the code for a VCLFO, based on the Seeduino XIAO micro controller.
+This repository contains the code for a Voltage Controlled Low Frequency Oscillator (VCLFO).
+It is based on the Seeduino XIAO micro controller.
 The XIAO is a cheap, fast and small Arduino compatible with an onboard DAC.
 This makes it suitable for building basic digital modules for euro rack.

 ## Principle of operation